Gaddafi's son announces candidacy for president of Libya - ExBulletin

 Gaddafi’s son announces candidacy for president of Libya

-CAIRO (AP) The son and former heir of the late Libyan dictator Moammar Gaddafi announced his candidacy for the country’s presidential election next month on Sunday, Libya’s election agency said.
+CAIRO – The son and former heir of the late Libyan dictator Moammar Gaddafi announced his candidacy for the country’s presidential election next month on Sunday, Libya’s election agency said.

 Seif al-Islam, who is wanted by the International Criminal Court on charges of crimes against humanity in connection with the 2011 uprising, submitted his candidacy papers in the southern city of Sabha, 650 kilometers (400 miles) south of the capital Tripoli, reportedly in a statement from the National High Election Commission.

 Gaddafi’s son was captured by fighters in the city of Zintan in late 2011, the year a popular NATO-backed uprising toppled his father after more than 40 years in power.
-Moammar Gaddafi was later assassinated in the ensuing fighting that would turn into a civil war.
+Moammar Gaddafi was assassinated in October 2011 amid ensuing fighting that would turn into a civil war.

 In a video shared by an election official, Saif al-Islam addressed the camera, saying God will set the right path for the country’s future.
-He was wearing a traditional Libyan cloak, turban and glasses.
-It was the first time in years that Saif al-Islam appeared in public.
+The 49-year-old, who received her doctorate from the London School of Economics, wore a traditional Libyan cloak, turban and glasses.
+It was the first time in years that he appeared in public.

-Saif al-Islam, who was seen as the reformist face of the Gaddafi regime before the 2011 uprising, was released in June 2017 after more than five years in prison.
-In July he told the New York Times in an exclusive interview that he was considering a candidacy for the country’s top office.
+The dictator’s second born son of many years, he was seen as the reformist face of the Gaddafi regime before the 2011 uprising.
+He was released in June 2017 after more than five years in detention.
+This July, he told the New York Times in an exclusive interview that he was considering a candidacy for the country’s top office.
 His candidacy is likely to spark controversy across the divided country.

 “The court does not comment on political issues, as on the legal side there is an arrest warrant pending and this has not changed,” he said.